Himatsingka Seide Completes ₹100 Crore Series B NCD Allotment

 Overview

-Himatsingka Seide Limited's Board of Directors has approved the issuance of 1,000 Series B Non-Convertible Debentures worth ₹100 crores through private placement.
-The NCDs are secured by comprehensive collateral including charges on fixed assets at Hassan and Doddaballapur plants, with structured redemption featuring 12-month moratorium followed by quarterly installments.
+Himatsingka Seide Limited has successfully allotted Series B Non-Convertible Debentures (NCDs) worth ₹100 crores through private placement.
+The allotment of 1,000 NCDs, each with a face value of ₹10 lakhs, was completed on December 19, 2025.
+The NCDs are secured, redeemable, and will mature on March 19, 2029.
+They are backed by assets including first pari passu charge on fixed assets at Hassan and Doddaballapur plants.
+The redemption schedule includes a 12-month moratorium followed by 10 quarterly installments.

 27094579